 In case of a bitfield member in a struct, we store its bitfield mask.
 The mask is technically two to the power of the bits minus one or, informally, the bits number of ones, counting from the least significant bit.

-t
+The bitfield type is basically an integral type, with the addition of the bitfield mask that is used when a bitfield variable is assigned a value to set the unused bits to zero.

 private BigInteger? m_bitfieldMask = null;